keijiro/AotsMovieTexture/README.md

 is the lack of capability to handle alpha channel.

-This shader is a dumb workaround for it — place an image and an alpha mask side by side, and then it composites them into an ARGB texture.
+This shader is a dumb workaround for it — place an image and an alpha mask side by side, and then the shader composites them into an ARGB texture.

 ![Screenshot](http://keijiro.github.io/AotsMovieTexture/screenshot2.png)